jschwarzwalder/voc/docs/intro/install.rst

 ============

 In this guide we will walk you through setting up your VOC environment for development and testing.
-We will assume that you have Python 3.4+, Java 7 or Java 8 JDK, and Apache ANT installed, and have virtualenv available for use.
+We will assume that you have Python 3.4 or 3.5, Java 7 or Java 8 JDK, and Apache ANT installed, and have virtualenv available for use.

 Checking Dependencies